-Food systems education has grown in the United States, but many of these programs do not explicitly focus on the structural inequities that shape food systems and the experiences of food workers.
+Food systems education has grown in the United States, but many such programs do not explicitly focus on the structural inequities that shape food systems and the experiences of food workers.
 The authors propose "critical food literacy" as a means for confronting these inequities and creating a more just food system.
-[Educational Institutions & Extension Services]